Frederick, Kansas: History

 Frederick was incorporated in 1909.
-It was a shipping point at the junction of the Missouri Patfic and the St. Louis & San Francisco railroads.
+It was a shipping point at the junction of the Missouri Pacific and the St. Louis & San Francisco railroads.

-A post office was opened in Frederick (also spelled historically Frederic) in 1887, and remained in operation until it was discontinued in 1954.
+A post office was opened in Frederick (also spelled historically Frederic) in 1887, and remained in operation until being discontinued in 1954.

 In July 2015, Government officials report considering un-incorporating the city.
 As of August 2015, for the first time in nearly 130 years, the city doesn't have a city council and no one ran for mayor in April 2015.
 The future of Frederick is uncertain because Rice County doesn't have the power to unincorporate the city.
-According to state law, residents must bring a petition to the city council, then a special election will be called for a vote, but since there isn't a city council then it can't happen.
+According to state law, residents must bring a petition to the city council, then a special election will be called for a vote, but since there is no city council, then it is impossible.

-In November 2016, the community voted on whether dissolve Frederick.
-Election workers at the Eureka Township voting location accidentally made a mistake by giving the wrong ballots to township residents who didn't actually live in Frederick.
-20 people voted, 13 voted to keep the community alive, but currently only 9 people live in Frederick.
-The mistake was caught more than a week after the vote was certified, which is after the 5 day window to contest a vote, thus Kansas Law locked the outcome, Frederick is still a city.
+In November 2016, the community voted on whether to dissolve Frederick.
+Election workers at the Eureka Township voting location accidentally gave the wrong ballots to township residents who didn't actually live in Frederick.
+Twenty people voted, 13 voting to keep the community alive, but currently, only nine people live in Frederick.
+The mistake was caught more than a week after the vote was certified, which was, therefore, after the five-day window to contest a vote, thus Kansas law locked the outcome: Frederick is still a city.

 In November 2017, another ballot issue was voted on whether to dissolve the city.
 The vote was 2-2.